RavensbourneWebMedia/UX-design/sessions/session-06.md

 * Questions that our target Personas are likely to ask in each phase of the journey, to focus the type of content we serve on each page.
 In an e-commerce context, these are questions like, “Can I trust this retailer?” or “When will my stuff arrive?”
 * Takeaways and key principles to summarise the above sections (which primarily act as problem definitions/requirements) and document how that translates into the design decisions and solutions we need to keep in mind throughout the design process.
 * Content plan that maps each phase of the journey with the questions our Personas will ask during that phase, and what it means for the specific content that needs to go on each page.
 We get very specific here — nothing gets on the page unless it’s in the content plan.
 And if we can’t identify a Persona that would find the content useful, it just doesn’t go on the list.

+# Your turn!

+So what do we storyboard?
+Not just the hero (your app) scenario.